 |6 or 12||AUU9||ThinkSystem 3.5″ 8TB 7.2K SATA 6Gb Hot Swap 512e HDD|

 |6 or 12||AUUB||ThinkSystem 3.5″ 10TB 7.2K SATA 6Gb Hot Swap 512e HDD|

 |6 or 12||B118||ThinkSystem 3.5″ 12TB 7.2K SATA 6Gb Hot Swap 512e HDD|

 |6 or 12||B497||ThinkSystem 3.5″ 14TB 7.2K SATA 6Gb Hot Swap 512e HDD|

 NOTE: Smaller form factor cards can fit in larger form factor slots.
 However, larger form factor cards cannot fit into smaller form factor slots.
 For example, an x4 size card can fit in an x8 size slot, however an x8 size card cannot fit in an x4 size slot.

 |1||AUNR||ThinkSystem 430-8e SAS/SATA 12Gb HBA|

-Additional information regarding the Lenovo SR650 can be found on the Lenovo website.
-Useful links have been included:
+Additional information regarding the Lenovo ThinkSystem SR650 can be found on the Lenovo website.
+A couple of useful links have been included: